ZaurInvictus/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is a database that stores data in a table form, containing columns and rows.
+It has one or more data categories in columns.
+Each row, or record, contains a set of data defined by the category, or column.

+SQL, or Structured Query Language, is the standard language for dealing with Relational Databases.
+It’s used to perform data interacting tasks such as:
+Creating a table and inserting data into it.
+Querying and filtering data.
+Modifying and updating data.
+Delete data or table.

 - [ ] Why do tables need a `primary key`?

+Each database table needs a primary key because it ensures row-level accessibility.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A many-to-many relationship occurs when multiple records in a table are associated with multiple records in another table.
+For example, a many-to-many relationship exists between customers and products: customers can purchase various products, and products can be purchased by many customers.

 ## Minimum Viable Product